 We measured the goodness of fit of the job completion times against the exponential, Weibull, and lognormal distributions.
-The lognormal distribution was the best fitting distribution for the successful, failed and cancelled jobs (see Table 6).
+The lognormal distribution was the best fitting distribution for the successful, failed and cancelled jobs (see Table VI).

 However, the large distances yielded by the Kolmogorov-Smirnoff test for failed jobs, indicates that a distribution other than the lognormal, Weibull, and exponential distributions that we tested might be a better fit.

-The long-tailed job completion times and cluster allocation patterns in our dataset motivate the need for fair job schedulers, e.g., the Hadoop capacity scheduler [8] to prevent large jobs or heavy users from monopolizing the cluster.
+Long-tailed job completion times have also been observed in other MapReduce clusters [4], prompting the development of fair job schedulers, such as the Hadoop capacity scheduler [5] and the Quincy fair scheduler [4], which prevent large jobs or heavy users from monopolizing the cluster.